k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: noncorporeal monsters were affected by knockback
 - Fix: monster could go berserk if temporarily sleeping or paralyzed
 - Fix: consume_tin() bypassed is_edible()
+- Forcefighting a door or any type of tree while burning hands spell is active can burn them down